Fr0sT-Brutal/awesome-pascal/README.md

 * [TRegExpr](http://regexpstudio.com/TRegExpr/TRegExpr.html) - Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.

 * [OnGuard](http://sourceforge.net/projects/tponguard) is a library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.

+## OS
+*Tools that help dealing with OS-specific internals*

+* [GLibWMI](http://sourceforge.net/projects/glibwmi) is a Component Library for Delphi that encapsulate the classes for access to WMI of Windows in a set of VCL.
+BiosInfo, PrinterInfo, DiskInfo,...
+Allow access WMI Classes: WIN32_Bios, WIN32_Printers, WIN32_DiskDrive.

+* [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap).
+Set of classes to get all the info about a memory of a running process.

 ## Utilities